circleci/circleci.test/README.md

              :default (complement :flaky)}}
 ```

-If you have the `circleci.test/dir` alias set up as per above, you can pass
+If you have the Leiningen `:aliases` set up as per above, you can pass
 in a test selector as a command-line argument:

     $ lein test :acceptance